Clemson opens new Vehicle Assembly Center at Greenville Tech - South Carolina Radio Network

 Part of the mission is to change the perception that manufacturing jobs are unskilled, dangerous or low-wage.

-“We’re trying to change that.
-We’re trying to change the way people are looking at it,” he said.
+“We’re trying to change the way people are looking at it,” Mears said.
 “It’s a new way of doing things.
 It is computer science, programming, a lot of software, very deep understanding of higher technologies.
 We have to take it beyond the people turning wrenches on the floor.
 When we’re talking about workforce, we have to talk about the whole workforce spectrum.”

-“The number one problem is technology is outpacing workforce and it’s a perfect storm because the workforce is shifting.
-You have a lot of new people that are coming in and a lot of them make decisions not to go into manufacturing,” Mears said.

-By 2025, Mears said studies show there could be two million unfilled manufacturing jobs.
+He said studies show there could be two million unfilled manufacturing jobs by 2035.

 “There’s just not enough workforce to support this revitalization of manufacturing in the country,” he said.
 ‘Every one of them pays really well right now.
 So you could have a really good job.
 You will always have a job in manufacturing.
 It’s not going to go away anytime soon.”